mstang/chem100_original/README.md

 A Clojure library designed to provide an CMIS Interface.

 ## ToDo
+These both need to return a map where the keys are keywords that are the function calls.

-need to do a single call and create a map
+need to do a single call and create a map of repo info

-need to do all the queries and put them in a map
+need to do all the queries and put them in a map of caps info

 ## Usage